chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ### Install CCM Components

-**NOTE:** The following assumes that you already have IIS and SQL Server installed.

 * IIS needs to be installed on the machine where the `chocolatey-management-web` package will be installed.
 * SQL Server needs to be installed on the machine where the `chocolatey-management-database` package will be installed.